IBM-Cloud/terraform-provider-ibm/website/docs/d/cd_tekton_pipeline_trigger.html.markdown

 	* `value` - (String) Property value.
 	  * Constraints: The maximum length is `4096` characters.
 The minimum length is `0` characters.
 The value must match regular expression `/^.*$/`.

-* `scm_source` - (List) SCM source repository for a Git trigger.
+* `scm_source` - (List) Source code management repository for a Git trigger.
 Only required for Git triggers.
-The referenced repository URL must match the URL of a repository integration in the parent toolchain.
+The referenced repository URL must match the URL of a repository tool integration in the parent toolchain.
 Obtain the list of integrations from the toolchain endpoint /toolchains/{toolchain_id}/tools.
 Nested scheme for **scm_source**:
 	* `blind_connection` - (Boolean) True if the repository server is not addressable on the public internet.
 IBM Cloud will not be able to validate the connection details you provide.
 	* `branch` - (String) Name of a branch from the repo.
 One of branch or pattern must be specified, but only one or the other.